Amna26103/Awake-Drowsy-Detection-Model-using-YOLOv5/README.md

 ## Acknowledgments

 This project is built upon the YOLOv5 framework.
 Special thanks to the contributors of the YOLOv5 repository for their continuous efforts in developing and maintaining this powerful object detection framework.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please check the [Contributing Guidelines](CONTRIBUTING.md) for more details on how to contribute to this project.

----

-Feel free to adjust the content based on your specific preferences and requirements.